-The Institute for Healthy Aging at NewYork-Presbyterian Brooklyn Methodist Hospital brings together a unique team of specialists in geriatric medicine and related areas to provide comprehensive and coordinated care for older adults.
-Physicians affiliated with the Institute assume that aging and good health are compatible and strive to help patients enjoy the best possible quality of life as they age.
-The Institute offers preventive care, diagnosis and treatment to the following kinds of patients:
+The Healthy Aging program at NewYork-Presbyterian Brooklyn Methodist Hospital brings together a unique team of specialists in geriatric medicine and related areas to provide comprehensive and coordinated care for older adults.
+Physicians affiliated with the program assume that aging and good health are compatible and strive to help patients enjoy the best possible quality of life as they age.
+The program offers preventive care, diagnosis and treatment to the following kinds of patients:

 An initial consultation with our specialists in geriatric medicine will ordinarily include